 This is one of the reasons Wellman, Iowa, is revisiting its regulations regarding low-speed vehicles, including golf carts.

-In Wellman, according to The News, a local outlet, the city lumps together various forms of low-speed vehicles with the category including golf carts, riding lawn mowers, electric scooters and motorized wheelchairs.
+In Wellman, the city lumps together various forms of low-speed vehicles with the category including golf carts, riding lawn mowers, electric scooters and motorized wheelchairs.
 The one caveat to that grouping is that, while a driver’s license is required to operate any of these within the city limits, an exception is made for motorized chairs that are medical necessities.
 Wheelchairs, essentially, do not require a driver’s license.

 The city also limits low-speed vehicles to operations between sunrise and sunset, mandates adequate braking systems and “other” safety features that are standard for their classification, and requires a visual marker that could include a flag (the type seen on many bicycles), a bright slow-moving vehicle sign, a flashing light designating a slow-moving vehicle or a set of red or amber lights attached to the rear end of the vehicle.